bryanwb/monitoring-fao/operations/slides.md

 !SLIDE
-# Special Thanks to
+# Summary

-* Jason Dixon
+* If you monitor any system, monitor your _Production_ system
-* Damiano Scaramuzza
+* The most important metrics are youre KPIs
-* Chris Davis
+* SOA requires better monitoring
-* Pal Kristian Hamre
+* Make decisions based on data
-* Pete Fritchman
+* What are your KPI's doing today?
-* Michael Leinartas
+* What are your KPI's doing right now?a